Last updated: 11 August 2023

 What are Website Terms and Conditions?

-Website Terms and Conditions (Ts&Cs) are a detailed legal notice which states the terms that visitors, users and customers of your website must agree to in order to browse your website or use your products and services.
+Website Terms & Conditions are a legal notice which states the terms that visitors, users and customers of your website must agree to in order to browse your website or use your products and services.

 It protects you from customers claiming to have suffered loss from your content or using your products or services.
-It also protects you from visitors of your website copying your content, claiming damages from viruses, etc. It is intended to cover visitors, users, purchasers of your products and subscribers to your services.
+It also protects you from visitors to your website copying your content, claiming damages from viruses, etc. It is intended to cover visitors, users, purchasers of your products and subscribers to your services.

 Website Ts&Cs are intended for users, subscribers and customers of your website.
 By contrast, a Website Disclaimer is less comprehensive and just intended for general website visitors.

 Why have Terms and Conditions on my website?

-Website Terms clarify to consumers the Terms under which they are purchasing good and services from you and have the following objectives:
+Website Terms clarify to consumers the Terms under which they are purchasing goods and services from you and have the following objectives:

-- Inform visitors on use, service and limitations of website: Informing potential customers about your terms of service and business practices.
+- Inform visitors on the website’s use, service and limitations: Informing potential customers about your terms of service and business practices.

 - Provide protection and minimise risk: From users of your website copying and selling material that you have produced and provided on your website.